thatisuday/ng-image-gallery/README.md

 ***

 # Touch support
+- swipe right for prev
-- swipe right and left to change images
+- swipe left for next
 - doubletap to close gallery

 > Touch will be enabled only if `hammer.js` file is added.